oiax/tgweb/README.md

 </body>
 ```

-Note that the `-` symbol must be preceded by two spaces.
+Note that the `-` symbol should be preceded by two spaces.

 ### Site properties